 Rent a motor bike

 To rent a motor bike in India you will need some kind of driver’s license.
 I HIGHLY recommend taking a trip out of Jaipur on motorbike or scooter IF you are comfortable on a bike.
 India is NOT the place to learn how to ride because the traffic is insane.
 Tuktuks, motorcycles, cars, buses and trucks all share the road in a chaotic symphony.
 The horn is second most important (brakes are the first) and will be used constantly!
 I met Jon, a Norweigian photographer at my hostel and he was keen on joining me for a bike trip.
 Together we rented from Rajasthan Bikes and they were very friendly.
 The bikes were in great condition and had reasonable prices.
 You can find out more about them on their website but it should be noted that rentals come with 15km of distance per hour rental and you’ll pay 5 INR per km extra.
 A 7 hour rental with 200km of driving worked out to be about 800 INR.
+So, spending the weekend in Jaipur while riding a bike is totally worth it.

 Getting out of the city will give you a chance to meet locals in tiny villages and see what life is like for so many Indians in this wonderful country.
 Be wary of giving anything to beggars on your trip but if you stumble upon a small village like we did you can easily hand out healthy snacks like fruit or nuts to the whole village.
 Drive slowly, stop often for water and be careful if you’re renting a motorbike in India!